enthought/mayavi/docs/source/mayavi/application.rst

       ``--exec``.

 -t
-      Runs the mayavi2 test suite and exits.
+      Runs the Mayavi test suite and exits.
 If run as such, this runs both the TVTK and Mayavi2 unittests.
 If any additional arguments are passed they are passed along to the test runner.
 So this may be used to run other tests as well.
 For example::